 If your qualifications were not gained in the UK, you can visit the UK ENIC ( formerly NARIC) website to find out whether your qualifications are considered to be equivalent to UK GCSEs and degrees.
 Please note that the onus is on you to prove that your qualifications are equivalent and you must include a UK ENIC statement with your application verifying this.

 How much academic training is there and how much will I learn ‘on the job’?

 Our programmes provide a careful balance of time in your placement schools, central training days and subject specialist input designed to provide you with school experience and an essential teacher’s toolkit.
 This balanced approach means that you will be ideally prepared to start your career as a great ECT (Early Career Teacher).

 What qualification will I gain?

 On successful completion of our programmes you will be awarded QTS (Qualified Teacher Status).
 This is the professional qualification for teachers in England and is the qualification that nearly all schools, academies and free schools expect applicants for teaching jobs to have.
 For everyone who trains with us there is also the option to add a Masters level PGCE to your programme, subject to an extra fee.
 The PGCE element is supported and verified by the University of Buckingham.
 You can register for the PGCE element, on application or once you have started your QTS programme with us.

 Do I get to choose which school my placements are in?

-There are many factors which affect decision-making for placements but ultimately the decision will be made by the SCITT Director and partner schools.
+There are many factors that affect decision-making for placements but ultimately the decision will be made by the SCITT Director and/or Primary Programme Leader and partner schools.

-Our intent is to be able to be flexible in our placement arrangements so if you have any specific concerns or a preference for a school or area of Suffolk, then you can let us know at interview.
-We will always try to accommodate preferences but cannot make any guarantees.
+Our intent is to be able to be flexible in our placement arrangements so if you have any specific concerns or a preference for a school or area of Suffolk, then you may let us know at interview.
+We aim to try to accommodate preferences but cannot make any guarantees.